lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 The Cantor pairing solution above is really fast but has one down side is using more memory, how can we optimize it also?

+Because we only need to check the existency of the given input in the list of country code, so we can use 1 bit (0 means not in list, 1 means in list) for each input in the set `[aa, zz]`.
-Instead of using 1301 bytes for the checking array, we can operate on bit level, so the size required can be reduced by 8 (8 bits makes a byte) to 1301/8 = 163 bytes.
+=> Instead of using 1301 bytes for the checking array, we can operate on bit level using [bitmap](https://en.wikipedia.org/wiki/Bit_array), so the size required can be reduced by 8 (8 bits makes a byte) to 1301/8 = 163 bytes.

 {{< img src="img/diagram-CantorBitmap.jpg" alt="Using bitmap instead of byte array" caption="<em>Figure 2: Using bitmap instead of byte array</em>" class="border-0 text-center" >}}